What Premier League games are free to air? Where to watch free games

 You heard it, the BBC are showing four Premier League games across their platforms for the first time since the league’s inception in 1992.

-The first game to be shown on a primetime BBC slot will be Bournemouth v Crystal Palace.
+The first game shown on a primetime BBC slot was Bournemouth v Crystal Palace, with the Eagles running out 2-0 winners at the Vitality Stadium.

-It is almost certain to become the most-watched Premier League game in history with the entire nation able to tune in without a subscription.

 We’ve got the full list below and will continue to update you with more free-to-air matches.